 Casing is the tubular structure that is placed in the drilled well to maintain the well opening.
-Along with grout, the casing also confines the ground water to its zone underground and prevents contaminants from mixing with the water.
+Along with grout, the casing keeps possibly contaminated surficial water from reaching the aquifer zone underground and prevents contaminants from mixing with the water.
+The casing also holds back unstable earth materials so that they do not collapse into the well.
 Some states or local governing agencies have laws that require minimum lengths for casing.

 The most common materials for well casing are carbon steel, plastic (most commonly, but not exclusively, PVC), and stainless steel.
-Different geologic formations dictate what type of casing can be used.
+Different geologic formations and groundwater quality dictate what type of casing can be used.
 For example, parts of the country where hard rock lies underground are known strictly as “steel states.”

 Residents in some areas have a choice between steel and PVC, both of which have advantages.
 PVC is lightweight, resistant to corrosion, and relatively easy for contractors to install.
 However, it is not as strong and not as resistant to heat as steel.
 Steel, though, is susceptible to corrosion, can have scale build-up, and can cost more than PVC.